allexx9/webapp/README.md

 Copy the files inside the `build` directory to the document root folder of your webserver.

-To build another branch execute the following command after `git clone`:
+To build another branch execute the following command after `cd app`:

     git checkout <branch-name>